Sar2580P/Dev-Rev-Inter-IIT/README.md

 ### Eval Mode :
 * Just run predict.py on user queries
 * The past mistake memory is added to agent prompt to help it assist in avoiding similar mistakes again.

+### PS :
+For full problem statement, we have uploaded the file.

 ##